The 6th Annual Groundnut

 Basket weaving is an ancient and beautiful skill.
 Come learn how to make a simple coil basket!
 We will work with a variety of materials and discuss the sequence of identifying, harvesting, and processing the fibers.
 Our hands love making beauty, and this is a wonderful way to do so!

-Salve Making
+Salve Making - Gina Shvartsman

 Salve making is an important homestead skill.
 These easy to craft, topical herbal medicines, based on oil and wax, are handy to have around for scrapes, sprains, strains, infections, cuts, splinters, burns and stings.
 In this class we will cover basic salve recipes and learn a handful of easily identifiable medicinal plants critical to the home first aid kit.
 Walk away with your very own salve!

-Ghosts of The Ice Age: Felix Lufkin
+Ghosts of The Ice Age - Felix Lufkin

-Buckskin Pouch Making: Little Dog
+Buckskin Pouch Making - Little Dog

 In this class we will learn several techniques to sew with sinew.
 Sinew is the fibrous tendon of an animal, in this case a deer.
 When it is dried it can be shredded and used as thread to sew with.
 In this 2 hour class we will cut and sew a small pouch out of Braintan Buckskin and stitch it together with sinew.

-Story Weaving: Djeli Celestia
+Story Weaving - Djeli Celestia

 Go beyond just memorizing stories and tap into the elements that connect all things in a creative healing journey.
 In this workshop we will be weaving words and movement.